 Why It’s Different

-Unlike traditional code editors with AI plugins, Cursor treats AI as a first-class citizen, making it more intuitive and powerful.
+Unlike traditional code editors with AI plugins, Cursor treats AI as a first-class citizen, making it more intuitive and robust.

 Best For: Privacy-focused AI code completion